ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Design Rationale

 \item[\textsc{Presentation:}] Panel layout is as important to creating a narrative in data comics as content relation~\cite{bach2018design}.
 For instance, a linear/sequential panel layout may be best for conveying temporal changes in a narrative, while a tiled layout may convey complementary information more effectively.
-Appropriate selection of panel layout and sequencing can reduce visual complexity, structure information, and aid understanding~\cite{wang2019comparing}.
+Appropriate selection of panel layout and sequencing can reduce visual complexity, structure information, and aid understanding~\cite{wang2019comparing}\rv{---the ``visual element'' in Zhao et al.'s definition~\cite{zhao2015data}}.
 The system should thus also choose a panel layout and sequence for the story pieces that best conveys the narrative.
 Since automated narrative generation systems are not perfect, the system should keep the human in the loop, giving them freedom to reorder items within the micro and macrostructure, alter the presentation style, and even tweak the data comic generation parameters. \end{description}

-\rv{ These requirements stem from the idea of a story being built as a series of narrative tasks, such as (1) identify and group charts that are similar across multiple attributes except one, to form granular (\textbf{G}) transitions~\cite{hullman2013deeper}, (2) show relations (\textbf{R}) between charts by comparing and contrasting~\cite{bach2018design}, (3) generate text explanations (\textbf{E}) based on differences between grouped charts, and (4) use existing patterns in data comic designs~\cite{bach2018design} to present (\textbf{P}) the grouped charts. }
+These requirements stem from the idea of a story being built as a series of narrative tasks, such as (1) identify and group charts that are similar across multiple attributes except one, to form granular (\textbf{G}) transitions~\cite{hullman2013deeper}, (2) show relations (\textbf{R}) between charts by comparing and contrasting~\cite{bach2018design}, (3) generate text explanations (\textbf{E}) based on differences between grouped charts, and (4) use existing patterns in data comic designs~\cite{bach2018design} to present (\textbf{P}) the grouped charts.